SunnySuite/Sunny.jl/docs/src/renormalization.md

 Renormalization also applies to the coupling between different sites.
-In Sunny, couplings will often be expressed as a polynomial of spin operators using [`set_pair_coupling!`](@ref), but any such coupling can be decomposed as sum of tensor products of Stevens operators.
+In Sunny, couplings will often be expressed as a polynomial of spin operators using [`set_pair_coupling!`](@ref), but any such coupling can be decomposed as a sum of tensor products of Stevens operators.
 Without loss of generality, consider a single coupling between two Stevens operators
 $\hat{\mathcal{H}}_\mathrm{coupling} = \hat{\mathcal{O}}_{k,q} \otimes
 \hat{\mathcal{O}}_{k',q'}$ along a bond connecting sites $i$ and $j$.
 Upon